catseye/Lariat/README.md

 -------------

-We will now give some concrete examples of how these operations can be used, but first, we would like to emphasize that Lariat is an ADT for lambda _terms_, not the lambda _calculus_.
+We will now give some concrete examples of how these operations can be used.
+But first, we would like to emphasize that Lariat is an ADT for lambda _terms_, not the lambda _calculus_.
 Naturally, one ought to be able to write a lambda calculus normalizer using these operations (and this will be one of our goals in